Lenier Pero: Professional career

 Peró made his professional debut on 25 May 2019 against Maksym Pedyura.
 Peró knocked his opponent down twice en route to securing a first round, technical knockout victory.

-After amassing a 3–0 record throughout the rest of 2019, Pero faced Jorge Alejandro Arias for the vacant WBA Fedelatin heavyweight title on 11 December 2020.
+After amassing a 3–0 record throughout the rest of 2019, Peró faced Jorge Alejandro Arias for the vacant WBA Fedelatin heavyweight title on 11 December 2020.
 He won the fight by a second-round knockout.
-Pero made his first title defense against Dumar Carrascal on 26 June 2021.
+Peró made his first title defense against Dumar Carrascal on 26 June 2021.
 He made quick work of his opponent, stopping Carrascal in just 111 seconds.

-Pero faced Geovany Bruzon on 1 January 2022, on the undercard of the Luis Ortiz and Charles Martin pay-per-view bout.
+Peró faced Geovany Bruzon on 1 January 2022, on the undercard of the Luis Ortiz vs. Charles Martin pay-per-view bout.
 He won the fight by unanimous decision.
 Although Premier Boxing Champions head Al Haymon stated he would sign the winner of the bout, he announced that he had signed both fighters.
-Pero next faced Hector Perez in the main event of a FITE TV broadcast card, which took place at the Seminole Hard Rock Hotel & Casino Hollywood in Hollywood, Florida on 7 May 2022.
+Peró next faced Hector Perez in the main event of a FITE TV broadcast card, which took place at the Seminole Hard Rock Hotel & Casino Hollywood in Hollywood, Florida on 7 May 2022.
 He retained the WBA Fedelatin title by a third-round technical knockout.
-Pero faced the journeyman Joel Caudle in a stay-busy fight on 20 August 2022.
+Peró faced the journeyman Joel Caudle in a stay-busy fight on 20 August 2022.
 He made quick work of his opponent, as he won by a first-round knockout.

-On Feb 12, 2023 he pulled an upset over a previously professionally unbeaten two-time Amateur World Champion Victor Vykhryst with continuous body shots that broke the latter by the 8th round.
+On February 12, 2023, Peró pulled off an upset over a previously professionally unbeaten two-time amateur world champion Victor Vykhryst with continuous body shots that broke the latter by the 8th round.

+Peró is scheduled to face Jordan Thompson in Orlando, Florida, on November 1, 2025.